enklein/Usability-Testing-Kit/contents/conducting-usability-tests.md

 ## Before Each Test
 Ready your screen recording and sharing software and ready the material for the participant.

-* Start screen sharing, if necessary
+* Start screen sharing, if necessary.
-* Reload sample date, if necessary, and prepare the test material to the 'start' step
+* Reload sample date, if necessary, and prepare the test material to the 'start' step.
-* Start the screen recorder
+* Start the screen recorder.

 ## Testing, Script Reading
 Read the script you've prepared to the letter to ensure you cover everything and say it in a way to help reduce the risk of the participant getting the wrong impression about anything.
 The script reading includes the Consent to Record form